azurecurve/azrcrv-from-twitter/readme.txt

 Requires PHP:	5.6
 Requires:		1.0.0
 Tested:			4.9.99
-Text Domain:	to-twitter
+Text Domain:	from-twitter
 Domain Path:	/languages
 License: 		GPLv2 or later
 License URI: 	http://www.gnu.org/licenses/gpl-2.0.html

-Automate the sending of tweets from your ClassicPress site to Twitter.
+Automate the retrieval of tweets from Twitter and create posts on your ClassicPress site.

 == Description ==

 # Description

+Automate the retrieval of tweets from Twitter and create posts on your ClassicPress site

 From Twitter includes the following functionality;
  * Search Twitter and create tweets as posts or as a Tweet custom post type.